 Our summer camp:

-- Creates a supportive and safe environment
+- Creates a supportive environment

 - Encourages the individual development of each child.